 Our staff will handle your claim for you and direct you to an ICBC Repair Network facility for your repairs if applicable.

-Your adjuster will take your statement, including whether you notified your local fire department and whether an incident number was assigned.
+Your claims representative will take your statement, including whether you notified your local fire department and whether an incident number was assigned.

 Step 4: Get an estimate of the damage